MockingbirdME/Flax_RPG/idea.md

 Defense - resource that is lowered by number of wounds the character has and by distracting attacks.

+    Starting defense should range from 8-16
+    Base Defense - 8 + ref + perc + size (possible range of 7 - 11 for size zero characters)
+    Type specific defense based on one primary and one secondary skill (max +5) this seems potentially to high.
+        - Melee: melee combat + ???
+        - Ranged: awareness + dodge?
+        - Magic: discipline + magical aptitude?
+    Equipment specific bonuses
+        - parry: vs melee only
+        - shield: vs melee and range

 Stamina - starts at 10, instead of adding to it increase regen with stamina/endurance skills.

 Fatigue - character can take a point of fatigue to regain all stamina, happens automatically if they reduce themselves to zero stamina.
 Fatigue reduces a character's max stamina.